-QBE Americas, Inc., is the primary employer for the holding company subsystem, with approximately 2,300 employees nationwide at the time of this examination.
+QBE Americas, Inc., is the primary employer for its holding company subsystem, with approximately 2,300 employees nationwide at the time of this examination.
 Subsidiaries of GC-WI have no employees of their own and rely principally on QBE Americas, Inc., and Unigard Insurance Company (UnigardIns) for the staff essential to run day-to-day operations.
-QBE Management Services Pty Limited manages the companies' investments, subject to the Global Investment Services Master Agreement, and supervision of each of the companies' respective boards of directors.
+QBE Management Services Pty Limited manages the companies' investments Global Investment Services Master Agreement, subject to the supervision of each of the companies' respective boards of directors.
 All operations of the holding company subsystem are conducted with staff provided by QBE Americas, Inc., UnigardIns, and QBE Management Services Pty Limited in accordance with business practices and internal controls established by QBE Limited.
 Written agreements with affiliates are further described in this report under the section titled "Affiliated Companies."

-In 2017, the company wrote direct premium in the following wing states s: -- ------------- ----
+In 2017, the company wrote direct premium in the following states: